omnisci3nce/celeritas-core/README.md

 # celeritas-core

 Celeritas is an engine 'core' written in C that acts as an extendable base layer for creating custom game-specific "engines" (frameworks).
-It includes helpful wrappers around input handling, cameras, rendering abstractions, and other helpful APIs for making games and binding to other languages' FFIs.
+Celeritas Core focuses on rendering and platform abstractions, helpful wrappers around input handling, and common components needed by 3D game or interactive applications such as cameras, collision detection, etc.
+Bindings to Rust are WIP and other languages are planned for the future.

 Higher-level concepts can then be overlaid on top of this core!